rxg161230/TaskExecuter-for-blocking-FIFO/README.md

 # TaskExecuter-for-blocking-FIFO
-This is a TaskExecutor service to manage a multi-threaded process using Blocking FIFO queue.
+This is a TaskExecutor service to manage a multi-threaded process using Blocking FIFO queue developed for CS5348 course at UTD.

 This is a starter project can be used as a foundation of TaskExecutor implementations.